 Minna minna awasete hyakunin kazoku

-Everyone gets together and it becomes a family of one hundred
+Everyone comes together and becomes a family of one hundred

 • みんな – people, everyone